vassilisp/hibernate/README.md

 the transitions of that session as a combination of referer and requested page, (ex.
 P1P3 P10P11 P1P40 ... where P1 is the referer page, P3 is the requested page - P10 referer, P11 requested and so on).

-Sequence classification algorithms (pipelines) are developed in python and the best pre-processing and classification parameters are derived using a GridSearch approach.
+Sequence classification algorithms (pipelines) are developed in python [SeqClass project](https://github.com/vassilisp/SeqClass) and the best pre-processing and classification parameters are derived using a GridSearch approach.
 The results are evaluated in terms of performance (classification accuracy, train and test times)